Les Liaisons dangereuses: Literary significance and criticism

 Les Liaisons dangereuses is celebrated for its exploration of seduction, revenge and malice, presented in the form of fictional letters collected and published by a fictional author.
 The book was viewed as scandalous at the time of its publication, though the real intentions of the author remain unknown.
-It has been suggested that Laclos's intention was the same as that of his fictional author in the novel; to write a morality tale about the French nobility of the Ancien Régime.
-The theory has been questioned on several grounds; Laclos enjoyed the patronage of France's most senior aristocrat—Louis Philippe II, Duke of Orléans.
+It has been suggested that Laclos's intention was the same as that of his fictional author in the novel: to write a morality tale about the French nobility of the Ancien Régime.
+The theory has been questioned as Laclos enjoyed the patronage of France's most senior aristocrat—Louis Philippe II, Duke of Orléans.
 All the characters in the story are aristocrats, including the virtuous ones like Madame de Tourvel and Madame de Rosemonde and many royalist and conservative figures enjoyed the book, including Queen Marie Antoinette, which suggests that—despite its scandalous reputation—it was not viewed as a political work until the French Revolution made it appear as such, with the benefit of hindsight.